DucManhPhan/DucManhPhan.github.io/_posts/2019-05-12-The-comparison-between-MySQL-and-PostgreSQL.md

     In the SERIALIZABLE isolation mode, Query 1 would result in all records with age in the range 10 to 30 being locked, thus Query 2 would block until the first transaction was committed.
 In REPEATABLE READ mode, the range would not be locked, allowing the record to be inserted and the second execution of Query 1 to include the new row in its results.

+By default, MySQL use REPEATABLE READ isolation level.
+With this transaction isolation level, there is no concern that the data to be read will be changed by another transaction.
+However, phantom read may occur.
+MySQL uses mechanism called Next Key Locking to avoid this problem.

+By default, PostgreSQL use READ COMMITTED isolation level.
+With this way, phantom read and non-repeatable read may occur, so it is necessary to be careful.
+In PostgreSQL, even if the transaction isolation level is changed to REPEATABLE READ, the Next Key Locking is not taken and phantom read is prevented by a different method.
+Therefore, it may be better than MySQL in that it is easier to prevent lock contention.

 <br>

 ## Stored procedures and triggers